 In the following video which aired on Feb 4, 2014 on Seattle's New Day Northwest, Seattle and Bellevue foreclosure defense attorney Jonathan Smith talks about the Washington Foreclosure Fairness Act and help for homeowners facing foreclosure on their home in Seattle, Bellevue and Western Washington.

 Attorney Jonathan Smith of Advantage Legal Group in Seattle and Bellevue talks about the Washington Foreclosure Fairness Act, foreclosure defense, mortgage mediation and help for Washington State homeowners facing foreclosure on their home.

 Attorney Jonathan Smith talks about the Washington Foreclosure Fairness Act and Mortgage Mediation.

-Contact Advantage Legal Group at 425-452-9797 for a Free foreclosure defense consultation and information regarding the Washington Foreclosure Fairness Act.
+Contact Advantage Legal Group at 1-877-MEDIATION for a Free initial foreclosure defense consultation and information regarding mortgage mediation under the Washington Foreclosure Fairness Act.

 Advantage Legal Group is a debt relief agency with offices in Seattle and Bellevue specializing in helping Seattle and Bellevue homeowners facing foreclosure on their Seattle, Bellevue, Tacoma, Everett, King County, Snohomish County, Pierce County or Western Washington home.